Chart Color Schemes

 Hallett Cove is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Hallett Cove's population, as of Aug 2025, is approximately 12,828 people.
-This figure represents an increase of 219 individuals since the 2021 Census, which reported a population of 12,609 people.
-The change is inferred from the estimated resident population of 12,821 from the ABS as of June 2024 and an additional 7 validated new addresses since the Census date.
-This results in a population density ratio of 1,382 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
-Recent population growth was primarily driven by overseas migration, contributing approximately 67.8% of overall population gains during recent periods.
+Hallett Cove's population, as per AreaSearch's analysis, was approximately 12,828 by November 2025.
+This figure represents a rise of 219 individuals (1.7%) since the 2021 Census, which recorded a population of 12,609.
+The increase is estimated based on ABS's June 2024 figure of 12,821 and seven additional validated addresses post-Census.
+This results in a population density of 1,382 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Overseas migration contributed about 67.8% to recent population growth in the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted.
-These projections were released in 2023 and based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends anticipate lower quartile growth for statistical areas across the nation.
-Based on the latest population numbers, Hallett Cove is expected to expand by 393 persons to reach 2041, reflecting an increase of approximately 3.0% in total over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years beyond 2032, South Australian Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
+Future population trends suggest lower quartile growth nationally, with Hallett Cove expected to expand by 393 persons by 2041, reflecting a total increase of 3.0% over the 17 years.

 Frequently Asked Questions - Population